 One of Magdeburg’s most eye-catching attractions for visitors is also one of the last architectural masterpieces designed by the artist ...erfahren Sie mehr

-The Art Museum in the Monastery of Our Lady is the most important venue for contemporary art and sculpture ...erfahren Sie mehr
+The Art Museum in the Monastery of Our Lady is the most important venue for contemporary art and sculpture in the state of Saxony-Anhalt and is one of the region's most popular tourist attractions.erfahren Sie mehr

 With its unique “Seebühne” Lake Stage and the Millennium Tower, the world’s tallest wooden construction of its ...erfahren Sie mehr